gi0baro/tfstater/README.md

 #### Github OIDC

-Create an OAuth application within your Github organization and use the Github login:
+Create an OAuth application within your Github organization.
+Set the callback url to `http|https://{tfstater-instance}/account/github/exchange` and use the Github login:

 ```yaml
 config: